Prefer to contact us online instead?

 PCs are less intensive than a residential program but can offer the same services except for round-the-clock care.
 You are free to go home in the evenings.
 Partial care services, such as a partial hospitalization program, are the most intensive forms of outpatient care.
 Clients in our partial hospitalization program typically attend treatments for five to eight hours a day, five to seven days a week.
 Treatment duration and intensities depend mainly on the needs of each individual.

 Intensive Outpatient Program (IOP)

 Intensive outpatient programs offer many of the same services as the partial care program but with a smaller time commitment.
 This leaves more time for work, school, or family obligations.
 IOPs work well for people who are dealing with substance abuse issues not severe enough for them to need inpatient treatment.
 That being said, the level of care in IOPs is still strong.
 However, intensive outpatient programs allow people the freedom to continue responsibilities outside of treatment.

-At Kingsway, our IOP program specifically focuses heavily on relapse prevention.
+At Lifetime Recovery, our IOP program specifically focuses heavily on relapse prevention.
 Each treatment provides our clients with skills and support that help them maintain sobriety and a healthy mindset while navigating through recovery.